marco-pag/rcfglib/README.md

 # rcfglib
-Dynamic partial reconfiguration support library
+Test code for a dynamic partial reconfiguration support library